MajickTek/JavaFix/README.md

 # JavaFix
-A simple bat file to do Java jar association on Windows.
-Provided as-is.
+2 bat files designed to help manually install a JDK/JRE on Windows.
+Run both of them as administrator.